Infrared Saunas: What the Research Actually Shows

 Endothelial function: the vessel responsiveness question

 Repeated infrared exposure appears to improve endothelial function, which is the ability of blood vessel walls to dilate and constrict appropriately in response to demand.
-Healthy endothelial function matters because vessels that respond well to changing blood flow needs are less likely to develop the stiffness and dysfunction associated with cardiovascular disease.
 Research published in cardiology-focused literature, including findings reviewed in PMC, suggests these vascular improvements are one of the more biologically plausible pathways through which regular sauna use may support cardiovascular health over time.

 Cholesterol: real but indirect

-The cholesterol picture is more modest.
-The collective physiological effects of regular sessions, elevated heart rate, improved circulation, and blood vessel dilation, are proposed to support better lipid profiles over time, according to research in PubMed.
-There is preliminary support for this, but the evidence is still developing and the effect size is likely small.
-Cholesterol levels from sessions that produce improvements also tend to drift back toward baseline after use stops.
-Infrared is not a cholesterol treatment, and framing it as one overstates what the current data can support.
+The cholesterol picture is modest.
+The collective physiological effects of regular sessions — elevated heart rate, improved circulation, vessel dilation — appear to support better lipid profiles over time, per PubMed research.
+Preliminary support exists, though the evidence is still developing and the effect size is probably modest.
+Cholesterol levels from beneficial sessions tend to drift back toward baseline after discontinuation.
+Infrared is not a cholesterol treatment, and positioning it as one overstates the current evidence.

 Where caution is warranted

-Healthline identifies low blood pressure as a risk factor for infrared sauna use, and both Cleveland Clinic and Mayo Clinic advise medical consultation before starting sessions for anyone with an existing cardiovascular condition.
-The thermal load that generates training-adjacent benefits in healthy users can stress a compromised cardiovascular system in ways that require individualized assessment.
+Healthline identifies hypotension as a risk factor, and both Cleveland Clinic and Mayo Clinic advise medical consultation before sessions for anyone with existing cardiovascular conditions.
+The thermal load that produces conditioning benefits in healthy users can stress compromised systems in ways that require individualized assessment.

 Respiratory & Immune System Support

 Start with what has real mechanistic support.
-Infrared heat increases local circulation in the upper respiratory tract and helps drive mucociliary clearance, the process by which tiny hair-like cilia sweep mucus and trapped particles out of the airways.
-When that clearance improves, congestion eases and the passages drain more efficiently.
-This is why infrared heat can provide temporary symptom relief for sinus congestion and upper respiratory stuffiness in otherwise healthy adults, similar in effect to steam inhalation, though without the added humidity.
-The warmth also relaxes bronchial muscles and may loosen mucus, which is why some people with asthma or bronchitis report that breathing feels easier after a session.
-A study published in PubMed found improvements in forced vital capacity in patients with obstructive pulmonary disease and observed no bronchoconstriction during sessions, which is an encouraging data point.
-Mayo Clinic notes, though, that large-scale clinical trials specifically for asthma remain absent, and the response varies considerably by individual: the same warm, dry air that helps one asthmatic breathe more freely can trigger bronchospasm in another.
-Medical consultation before using infrared with any respiratory condition is necessary, not optional.
+Infrared heat increases local circulation in the upper respiratory tract and helps drive mucociliary clearance — the process by which cilia sweep mucus and particles outward.
+Improved clearance eases congestion.
+This explains why infrared provides temporary symptom relief for sinus congestion in otherwise healthy individuals.
+Warmth also relaxes bronchial muscles and may loosen mucus, which explains why some asthma or bronchitis sufferers report easier breathing afterward.
+A study published in PubMed found improvements in forced vital capacity in patients with obstructive pulmonary disease and observed no bronchoconstriction during sessions — an encouraging signal.
+Mayo Clinic notes, however, that large clinical asthma trials are still lacking, and individual response varies considerably: heat that helps one person's breathing can trigger bronchospasm in another.
+Medical guidance before using infrared with any respiratory condition remains mandatory.

 The immune system: a real mechanism, a modest effect